 I had the fortune of being interviewed & quoted for this story Mashable.com story, “7 Tips for Marketing to Moms” where I talk about a Hallmark television ad, Tinyprints marketing campaign, mom stereotypes, Facebook, Klout, and social media influence.

 Did some work for American Bronzing recently.
 NEW Tag Line: “Preserving your Family’s Most Precious Memories” NEW Web Site Design: www.AmericanBronzing.com NEW E-Commerce: Orders and credit card processing online NEW Social Media Established: Blogging, Facebook, Twitter, and RSS

 Presented, Sampling, the Hot Targeting Tactic, to the attendees at the 2011 INDA Vision Consumer Products Conference.

 There’s never been a better time to start an online business or expand a business online to tap into the mom market.
 Here’s a story I wrote on the one thing you must do to be successful, The One Thing You Must Do

-Defining boundaries and setting expectations are important in any relationship.
+10. Email marketing Defining boundaries and setting expectations are important in any relationship.
 When asking for a user’s email address, be crystal clear with the email opt-in language.
-Ambiguity here can crush involvement and ongoing attention, while increasing the rate in which people opt out of future communications.
-If you can give her the ability to pick and control of the types of the messages she receives, all the messages will be all that more relevant and, thus, both parties benefit.
+Ambiguity here can crush involvement and ongoing attention, while increasing the rate in which

 Some businesses appear to take shortcuts in understanding and reaching out to mothers.
 Here’s a mistake they make.